kamran7679/ConfigureIP/README.md

 Any one can use this application by setting their specific IP information in App.Config.
 More buttons can be added to switch to multiple configurations.

+The application has been written in Visual Studio 2015.

 If you find it useful, star it.

 For any questions & querry contact me at kamran7679@gmail.com